 |The final part of the name.
 Topic names have no special meaning in a Pulsar instance.|

 No need to explicitly create new topics You do not need to explicitly create topics in Pulsar.
 If a client attempts to write or receive messages to/from a topic that does not yet exist, Pulsar creates that topic under the namespace provided in the topic name automatically.
 If no tenant or namespace is specified when a client creates a topic, the topic is created in the default tenant and namespace.
 You can also create a topic in a specified tenant and namespace, such as

 Espaces de nommage

 A namespace is a logical nomenclature within a tenant.
-A tenant can create multiple namespaces via the admin API.
+A tenant creates multiple namespaces via the admin API.
 For instance, a tenant with different applications can create a separate namespace for each application.
 A namespace allows the application to create and manage a hierarchy of topics.
 The topic

 my-tenant/app1 is a namespace for the application

 my-tenant.
 You can create any number of topics under the namespace.

 A subscription is a named configuration rule that determines how messages are delivered to consumers.
 Four subscription modes are available in Pulsar: exclusive, shared, failover, and key_shared.
 These modes are illustrated in the figure below.

 Pub-Sub or Queuing In Pulsar, you can use different subscriptions flexibly. * If you want to achieve traditional "fan-out pub-sub messaging" among consumers, specify a unique subscription name for each consumer.
 It is exclusive subscription mode. * If you want to achieve "message queuing" among consumers, share the same subscription name among multiple consumers(shared, failover, key_shared). * If you want to achieve both effects simultaneously, combine exclusive subscription mode with other subscription modes for consumers.